noxthot/ss22_julia_workshop/pages/datascience/exploratory_da.md

    9 │ ConvertedCompYearly  1.18426e5  1                         56211.0  45241312                              36595  Union{Missing, Int64}
 ```

-Since most columns are `String` types, there is not that much to see but we still get a helpful impression about the number of missing fields.
-In the last section we stated that we are interested to do a little study in terms of income, so missing values there are not really feasible.
+Since most columns are `String` types, there is not that much to see, but we still get a helpful impression about the number of missing fields.
+In the last section, we stated that we are interested to do a little study in terms of income, so missing values there are not really feasible.
 Let us remove these rows in an exercise.

 \exercise{
     Look at the manual of `dropmissing` and use that function to drop every row that is lacking an entry in `ConvertedCompYearly`.

-Hint: To not having to reload the initial data set whenever you did a mistake it might be a good idea to create a backup first: `backup_df = copy(df_survey)`.
+    Hint: To not having to reload the initial data set whenever you make a mistake, it might be a good idea to create a backup first: `backup_df = copy(df_survey)`.
 So later you can always bring it back by calling `df_survey = copy(backup_df)`.
 }

 After the previous exercise you should have $46844$ rows in your data set.